amir-yazdani/academic-kickstart/content/publication/ICROM2015-Fault/index.md

 +++
-title = "Dynamics Model Learning and Manipulation Planning for Objects in Hospitals Using a Patient Assistant Mobile (PAM) Robot" date = 2018-09-01T00:00:00 draft = false
+title = "An Experimental Study on The Failure-Tolerant Control of a Redundant Planar Serial Manipulator Via Pseudo-Inverse Approach" date = 2018-09-01T00:00:00 draft = false